 Saturday morning we got up and my wife made breakfast.
 Hashbrowns, eggs, turkey bacon, and camp coffee were on the menu.
 The kids couldn’t finish their portions so they were given to the dogs -a treat for sure!
 After breakfast, my son and I walked over to the vault toilet to take care of some “business”.
 He went first and then wanted to go play with friends so I let him out and he ran off.
 This is the glamorous part of my story.
 I did my business and walked out.

 Warning this is violent

-I had the horrible task of getting our children, who had witnessed it and run to hide in the teardrop trailer and another RV.
+I had the horrible task of getting our children, who had witnessed the attack and run to hide in the teardrop trailer and another RV.
 I got to break the news to those sweet kids that their little puppy was dying and that it was time to say goodbye.
 This is a trauma that is really bothering me.
-The looks on their faces, as if I was a rattlesnake.
+The looks on their faces, as if I were a rattlesnake.
 The next day was my daughter’s birthday…

 An Unnecessary PSA